Consulate General of the Czech Republic in Hong Kong

 f) Flight crew members who are nationals of a contracting Party to the Chicago Convention on International Civil Aviation.

-Holders of Hong Kong SAR, BN(O) and Macao SAR passports are entitled to a visa-free entry to Schengen countries lasting no more than 3 months in any six-month period from the date of first entry in the territory of the Member States.
+Holders of Hong Kong, BN(O) and Macao passports are entitled to a visa-free entry to Schengen countries lasting no more than 90 days in any six-month period from the date of first entry in the territory of the Member States.

-Both the Hong Kong Document of Identity (HKDI) and the Macao Travel Document are recognised by all schengen countries.
+Both the Hong Kong Document of Identity (HKDI) and the Macao Travel Document are recognised by all Schengen countries.
+The holders of such documents, however, need to apply for a Schengen visa.

-The visa fee shall be waived for applicants belonging to one of the following categories:
+The visa fee may be waived for applicants belonging to one of the following categories:

 a) Children under six years